 (b) in proceedings instituted under section 65(2); or

-(c) in an inquiry by the Legal Practice Board, or in proceedings before the Supreme Court, under the Legal Practice Act 2003.
+(c) in an investigation by the Legal Practice Board, or in proceedings before the State Administrative Tribunal or the Supreme Court (full bench), under the Legal Profession Act 2008.

 (5) This section does not affect any law or any rule of practice or procedure relating to the discovery of documents in a proceeding in respect of which legal assistance is provided to a person under this Act.